LondonHackspaceAI/common/Calendar.md

 * June 5

+  * Peter showed Jupyter
-  * not organized that much (more path search but wait until perhaps tests and parallelism done)
+  * otherwise not organized that much (did some more path search but wait until perhaps tests and parallelism done)
   * two new members (Peter and James), Bob was there, too.
 Those three discuss a lot amongst them, we ponder various ways going forward.